vitessio/website/content/en/docs/reference/features/vtgate-buffering.md

 Error Message: Lost connection to MySQL server during query (timed out)
 ```

-Due the nature of buffering and pausing your querries the MySQL client will see
+Due the nature of buffering and pausing your queries the MySQL client will see
-delays in their querry request.
+delays in their query request.
 If your client has a `read_timeout` or
 `write_timeout` set the value should be greater than the value set
 `buffer_window` in vtgate `buffer_window`.